gabeoh/CarND-P06-ExtendedKalmanFilters/README.md

 # CarND-P06-ExtendedKalmanFilters

-CarND-P06-ExtendedKalmanFilters implements sensor fusion of radar and lidar measurements to estimate the state of a moving object using Extended Kalman Filters.
+CarND-P06-ExtendedKalmanFilters implements a sensor fusion algorithm of radar and lidar measurements to estimate the state of a moving object using Extended Kalman Filters.

 ## File Structure
 ### C++ Source Files - /src